-This pasture is watered by seven springs (state file numbers 36-19004, 36-19000, 36-24032, and 36-25341), two stock tanks (state file numbers 38-25144 and 38-25143), and one well (state file number 55-600960).
-However, this pasture has not been used for grazing for more than ten years.
+This pasture is watered by seven springs, two stock tanks, and one well.
+Until the 2020 emergency use authorization that resulted from the Griffin fire, this pasture had not been used for grazing for more than ten years.

 Salt River.